The Club Sandwich: Gapless Phases and Phase Transitions with Non-Invertible Symmetries: Club Quiche

 We can recognize various boundary operators in terms of operators descending from the club quiche \be \ee where we obtain two operators $\cE_{e^2}^i$ and two operators $\cE_{e^2}^i$ because there are two possible ends of the $E$ line along the symmetry boundary denoted by $\cL_{\Vec_{S_3}}$.
 The products of these operators are determined to be

 which implies we can just focus on $\cE_e^1$ and $\cE_e^2$ as $\cE_{e^2}^i$ is related to the square of $\cE_e^j$.
-These products are determined in a similar way as in \cite{Bhardwaj:2023idu}, by demanding that \bit \item their product is consistent with the fusions of attached bulk anyons, \item their product is associative, \item their product is consistent with the action of topological lines living on the boundaries, and \item performing rescalings of these operators to put the product in a neat form. \eit
+These products are determined in a similar way as in \cite{Bhardwaj:2023idu}, by demanding that \bit \item their product is consistent with the fusions of attached bulk anyons, \item their product is associative, \item their product is consistent with the action of topological lines living on the boundaries, and \item performing rescalings of these operators to put the product in a neat form. \eit In the relatively simple examples considered in this work, the above necessary conditions allow us to solve completely the algebra of boundary operators.
+However, we remark that in more complicated examples there could be potentially multiple solutions.
+In these instances a complete knowledge of the condensable algebra, including the multiplication structure, is required.

 The identity local operators along the irreducible boundaries $\fB^e_0$ and $\fB^e_1$ are

 $\cE_e^1$ is then the end of $e$ along $\fB^e_0$ and $\cE_e^2$ is the end of $e$ along $\fB^e_1$.
 This is due to the products